matter-labs/zinc/zinc-book/src/02-getting-started/02-more-complex-example.md

 ```

 The Zinc standard library does not support array concatenation yet, so, for now,
-we will do it by hand, allocating an array to contain two leaf node digests,
+we will do it by hand, allocating an array to contain two leaves node digests,
 then put the digests together and hash them with `std::crypto::sha256`.

 Finally, let's define a function to calculate the hash of the whole tree: